zmievsa/cadwyn/docs/tutorial.md

 The endpoint above is from the `2001-01-01` version.
 As you see, our routes and business logic are for the latest version but our openapi has all information about all API versions which is the main goal of cadwyn: a large number of long-living API versions without placing any burden on your business logic.

 Obviously, this was just a simple example and cadwyn has a lot more features so if you're interested -- take a look at the [reference](./reference.md) and [recipes](./recipes.md) sections.

-## Examples

-Please, see [tutorial examples](https://github.com/zmievsa/cadwyn/tree/main/tests/test_tutorial) for the fully working and extended version of the project above.